How to come up with a business nameTools to name your business and find available domain names

 I have used BustAName for a long time.
 It’ very easy to use.
 You can enter different names in groups, choose which TLD to look for, .com, .net. etc..
 You can even get a list of synonyms to get even more results.
 The different combinations are tested, and the domain names you see are available to buy right now.

 Namemesh is a very cool domain name generator, and they also have a company name generator available here.

 These tools are a great help when you are looking for a new company or product name.

-So, a good name does not hurt, but your mentality towards your business, your work and your clients is what matters.
+So, a good name does not hurt, but your mentality towards your business, your work, and your clients are what matters.